opendatacube/datacube-ows/docs/database.rst

 Creating/Maintaining the OWS Schema
 -----------------------------------

-Creating or updating an OWS schema is performed with following options to ``datacube-ows-update``.
+Creating or updating an OWS schema is performed with following options to :program:`datacube-ows-update`.

 Note that the options in this section requires database superuser/admin privileges.